jglazar/notes/statistics/regression.md

 Special methods below (regularization, logistic, Poisson) require numerical optimization of MLE or least squares to estimate parameters

+Note that generalized linear regression has link(E[yi|xi]) = xi b.
+Don't simply regress link(yi) onto x!
+Link is applied to expectation, not raw data, and needs special MLE to fit.

 ### LASSO and ridge regression

 Not scale-invariant!
 Be sure to standardize independent variables